Chanon2000/telehealth-api/README.md

-# fastify, typescript, prisma, MySQL
+# Fastify, Typescript, Prisma, MySQL

 ## How to use